henn1001/QSDL/README.md

 ### Requirements

-The QSDL package has been developed and tested on Python versions:
+The QSDL package has been developed and tested on Python version:

-* 3.6.x
 * 3.7.x

 ### Installation